djolar/py-djolar/README.md

 # djolar
-A simple and light weight model search module for django, easy to connect front-end to backend
+A simple and light weight model search module for django (only 250+ lines), easy to connect front-end with backend

 Why we need djolar
 --------------

-Performing search on the django model is little bit difficule when your front-end app needs complicated and flexible search function.
+Performing search on the django model is little bit difficult when front-end needs dynamic and flexible search function.

 Consider the book and author case, suppose we have model definition `Book`, and `Author` as below:

 ```python